Direct Kernel Optimization: Efficient Design for Opto-Electronic Convolutional Neural Networks

 \paragraph*{Direct kernel optimization.} Our DKO approach effectively generates metasurfaces whose kernels closely match the target ones.
 As shown in Fig.~\ref{fig:predicted_kernels}, the learned kernels align well with the Monodepth2 target kernels, indicating that our metasurfaces would produce feature maps highly consistent with those of the original model.
 Note that the visualized kernels represent the final form, with negative components already subtracted from the positive ones.
 Table~\ref{tab:kernel_metrics} reports quantitative evaluations across all learned kernels, further validating this close correspondence.

 \paragraph*{Depth estimation.} We trained the Monodepth2 architecture from scratch and optimized the metasurface kernels to match those in its first convolutional layer.
 The entire process completed in under 12 hours on a single Nvidia A100 GPU.
-In contrast, the E2E approach failed to produce meaningful results within the same time and computational budget, owing to its prohibitive resource demands—even when the computational module was initialized to the pretrained model.
+In contrast, the E2E approach failed to produce meaningful results within the computational budget, owing to its prohibitive resource demands—even when the computational module was initialized to the pretrained model.
 Qualitative and quantitative comparisons between our strategy and the E2E baseline are shown in Fig.~\ref{fig:main_results} and Table~\ref{tab:depth_metrics}, respectively.
 The E2E optimization must jointly tune hundreds of millions of optical parameters, requiring repeated convolutions and backpropagation through the optical module for every batch.
-Based on our projection, achieving convergence via the E2E method would take approximately 60$\times$ longer under the same computational conditions.